 Note: this guidance forms Part 4 of the DfE's statutory guidance Keeping Children Safe in Education.
-The paragraph numbers are those in Keeping Children Safe in Education 2022.
+The paragraph numbers are those in Keeping Children Safe in Education 2023.

-353. Schools and colleges should have their own procedures for dealing with safeguarding concerns and/or allegations against those working in or on behalf of schools and colleges in a paid or unpaid capacity, this includes, members of staff, supply teachers, volunteers and contractors.
+359. Schools and colleges should have their own procedures for dealing with safeguarding concerns and/or allegations against those working in or on behalf of schools and colleges in a paid or unpaid capacity, this includes, members of staff, supply teachers, volunteers and contractors.

-354. This part of the guidance has two sections covering the two levels of allegation/concern:
+360. This part of the guidance has two sections covering the two levels of concerns and allegations:

-- 1. Allegations that may meet the harms threshold. - 2.
-Allegation/concerns that do not meet the harms threshold referred to for the purposes of this guidance as 'low level concerns'.
+- 1. Concerns / allegations that may meet the harms threshold. - 2.
+Concerns / allegations that do not meet the harms threshold referred to for the purposes of this guidance as 'low level concerns'.

-355. These procedures should be consistent with local safeguarding procedures and practice guidance.
+361. These procedures should be consistent with local safeguarding procedures and practice guidance.